section-engineering-education/engineering-education/content/articles/routes-and-navigators-in-flutter-apps/index.md

     alt: Introduction to Routing and Navigation in Flutter Applications Hero Image
 ---
 ### Introduction
 Navigating in flutter apps, all you have to do is use the default navigation that comes with Flutter.
-For complex flutter application consider the addition of  dynamic links, authorizations, and authentication .
+For complex Flutter, applications consider the addition of dynamic links, authorizations, and authentication.
 GetX does a good job of helping you with this by using middleware and bindings, child routes.
 ### Topics to handle
 - learn the usage of navigator, routes in Flutter.
 - Passing between one page to another.